Theis Gearbest's budget alternative to the popular CR-10 3D printer. The first prints were great, but what happened then you might want to know.

 The company could have done it better and cleaned up.
 But, instead, we have an okay also-ran, rather than the hot new thing.

-License: The text of "2018 Alfawise U20 – What You Should Know (Before You Buy It)" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "2018 Alfawise U20 Review – What You Need to Know" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP